CHICAGO PRODUCT LIABILITY LAWYERS

 - Design defects: When it comes to defective design, the problem lies with the product’s design rather than the manufacturing process.
 Victims will generally claim that the entire product range is dangerous to customers, even when used as advised.

-Failure to warn: Failure to warn lawsuits happen when potentially harmful products are still marketed without any warning.
+- Failure to warn: Failure to warn lawsuits happen when potentially harmful products are still marketed without any warning.
 The manufacturer is always required to provide warnings that inform customers on how to safely use the product.
+Consumers can’t protect themselves against dangerous products when they aren’t aware there’s a danger.

 What are the Most Common Examples of Defective Products?

-Auto Parts: Any auto part can be defective by design or manufacturing, including engines, brakes, airbags, and more.
+- Auto Parts: Any auto part can be defective by design or manufacturing, including engines, brakes, airbags, and more.
 Defective auto parts are generally the most common and most publicized type of product liability case.
 For example, General Motors recalled over 30 million cars over a faulty ignition switch that resulted in 124 deaths.
 The entire controversy ended with a $120 million settlement.
+Or, you may have heard of the Ford death wobble that caused injuries across the country.

 How to Prove a Product Liability Claim